Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/02-AutoLayout/README.md

 ## Scroll Views

-Sometimes we need for content to be scrolled because it won't fit in the space of the screen.
-This is even harder to achieve given iPhones have different screen sizes.
+Sometimes content won't fit in the available space.
+This is particularly harder to achieve given iPhones have different screen sizes.
+Here's where the need for content that scroll originates.

+The class in iOS that creates them is called `ScrollView`.

 Setting a scroll view can be quite a headache, because there are guidelines, safe areas and content sizes we need to pay attention to.